 Loyalty to friends is very important.
-However, sometimes it goes to far.
-Teenagers often cover their friends drug use because they do not want their parents to know they do it.
+However, sometimes it goes too far.
+Teenagers often cover their friend’s drug use because they do not want their parents to know they do it.
 They fear they will not be allowed to hang out with them as a result.

 How Parents Should React

 Start with constructive dialogue.
 Here is an example of a conversation around marijuana use: